percona/percona-server/doc/source/flexibility/compressed_columns.rst

 Compression dictionary support
 ==============================

-To achieve better compression ration on relatively small individual data items, it is possible to pre-define compression dictionary, which is a set of strings for each compressed column.
+To achieve a better compression ratio on relatively small individual data items, it is possible to pre-define a compression dictionary, which is a set of strings for each compressed column.

-Compression dictionaries can be represented as a list of words in a form of a string (comma or any other character can be used as a delimiter although not required).
+Compression dictionaries can be represented as a list of words in the form of a string (comma or any other character can be used as a delimiter although not required).
 In other words, ``a,bb,ccc``, ``a bb ccc`` and ``abbccc`` will have the same effect.
 However, the latter is more space-efficient.
 Quote symbol